The ultimate 48-hour city break in Málaga

-Of course, it’s possible to leave all of that behind and hit one of the many beaches that stretch along the Costa del Sol.
-The sparkling blue water and 320 sunny days a year more or less guarantee your holiday will be blessed with good weather.
+Once you’ve had your fill of history and culture, hit one of the many beaches that stretch along the Costa del Sol.
+The sparkling blue water and 320 sunny days per year practically guarantee your holiday will be blessed with good weather.

-Check out how to best attempt to sample everything on offer with our ultimate 48-hour itinerary.
+Here's how to best attempt to sample everything on offer with our ultimate 48-hour itinerary...